 Now that you’ve seen our list of products and reviews for each one, you may have some more questions about natural flea treatments, including whether they are actually effective.
 We’ve tried to answer any questions that you may have in this FAQ section.

 Natural flea treatments contain “natural” ingredients, but what exactly does that mean?
-Well, chemical flea treatments often contain synthetic chemicals or chemicals that pose dangerous health risks to both our pets and us.
-Natural flea treatments aren’t necessarily chemical-free, but rather they contain chemicals that are found in nature, most are naturally produced by plants.
+Chemical flea treatments often contain synthetic chemicals or ones that pose dangerous health risks to both our pets and us.
+Natural flea treatments aren’t necessarily chemical free, but they contain chemicals that are found in nature, and most are naturally produced by plants.
 Some natural flea treatments even contain vitamins and minerals, which are technically chemicals as well.

 Are Natural Flea Treatments Safe?

-We mentioned in more than one of our reviews that the product contained cinnamon oil, clove oil, or peppermint oil which can pose a risk for cats if ingested.
-The reason why is that cats lack certain enzymes in their liver and have a difficult time processing and expelling these essential oils from their bodies.
+We mentioned in these reviews if a product contained cinnamon oil, clove oil, or peppermint oil, as these can pose a risk for cats if ingested.
+The reason is that cats lack certain enzymes in their liver and have a difficult time processing and expelling these essential oils from their bodies.

-You may be tempted to try to use more of the product at one time or use it more frequently if you don’t think the product is working.
-But, it’s important that you give the product time to work and follow the instructions carefully.
-Although natural flea treatments are safer, they can still cause problems if used incorrectly.
+You may be tempted to try to use more of the product at one time or use it more frequently if you don’t think it is working.
+But it’s important that you give the product time to work and follow the instructions carefully.
+Although natural flea treatments are safe, they can still cause problems if used incorrectly.

 Are Natural Flea Treatments Effective?